StitchNet: Composing Neural Networks from Pre-Trained Fragments: Composing Fragments

 \subsection{StitchNet Generation}

-We now describe the main algorithm for creating StitchNet networks (``StitchNets'' for short), shown in Algorithm~\ref{alg:stitchnet}.
-A StitchNet network is created by joining a set of pre-trained network fragments drawn from a pool $\bP = \{F_{ij}\}$.
-We use the notation $F_{ij}$ to denote a fragment of a neural network $i$ up to its $j$ layer, and the notation $N_{ij}$ to denote the computation performed by the portion of the neural network from which the fragment was taken.
+We now describe the main algorithm for creating StitchNet networks (``StitchNet'' for short), shown in Algorithm~\ref{alg:stitchnet}.
+A StitchNet network is created by joining a set of pre-trained network fragments drawn from a pool $\bP = \{F_{ijk}\}$.
+We use the notation $F_{ijk}$ to denote a fragment of a neural network $i$ from layer $j$ to layer $k$, and the notation $N_{ik}$ to denote the computation performed by the portion of the neural network from which the fragment was taken up to layer $k$.
 Other than the fragment pool $\bP$ and creation process hyperparameters ($K,T,L$), the only other input to the StitchNet creation process is a dataset $\bD$ for which the StitchNet will be optimized.
+The dataset $\bD$ can be chosen to include relevant samples and classes of interest for the specific task at hand, as illustrated in Sec. ~\ref{subsec:dataset},~\ref{subsec:differenttasks}, and~\ref{subsec:onthefly}.

 We now describe the creation of the pool of network fragments $\bP$ derived from a set of pre-trained off-the-shelf networks.
 These pre-trained networks are divided into one of three types of fragments: \textit{starting} fragments for which the input is the original network input, \textit{terminating} fragments for which the output is the original network output, and \textit{middle} fragments that are neither starting nor terminating fragments.